youngjunkim93/de_zoomcamp_2025/docs/_posts/2025-01-02-week1_docker.md

 title: "Data Engineering Zoomcamp - Week 1 - Docker"
 permalink: /week1_docker
 ---
-As I prepare for transition into data field, the first thing I decided to do is to participate in Data Engineering zoomcamp.
-It is a five-week virtual **free** bootcamp organized by [Datatalks.club](https://datatalks.club/).
-Since successful data science and machine learning projects rely on the availability of high-quality datasets, data engineering is getting more and more important.
-I am excited to learn the important concepts and tools of data engineering and to gain hands-on experience using them on real data.
+As I embark on my journey into the data field, I’ve decided to kickstart the process by joining the Data Engineering Zoomcamp—a **free** five-week virtual bootcamp organized by [Datatalks.club](https://datatalks.club/).
+With data engineering playing a pivotal role in ensuring the success of data science and machine learning projects, this program is an exciting opportunity to dive into key concepts and tools while gaining hands-on experience with real-world data.

-The first tool we will learn about is **Docker**.
+The first tool we are diving into is **Docker**.

 ## What is Docker?

 According to Wikipedia, Docker is

-> A set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
+> Docker is a set of platform-as-a-service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.

-Docker basically makes **containers** that run independently, so whatever is done outside the container won't affect the container and whatever is done inside the container won't affect the outside.

-For this reason, Docker is used for ...
+In simpler terms, Docker creates **containers**—isolated environments that ensure what happens inside a container doesn’t affect the outside, and vice versa.
+This makes Docker a powerful tool for:

 - Reproducibility
-- Local experiments
+- Local experimentation
 - Integration tests (CI/CD)
-- Running pipelines on the cloud (AWS batch, Kubernetes)
+- Running pipelines on the cloud (e.g., AWS Batch, Kubernetes)
-- Serverless computing ... services such as AWS Lambda allows us to define environments as docker images
+- Serverless computing (e.g., defining environments for AWS Lambda using Docker images)

-I have been using Docker a lot on my NAS without knowing so much about it.
-I used Docker mostly to run some programs independently of my NAS system to prevent messing up the system while setting up the programs.
-After watching the lecture on Docker, I was impressed at myself that I was using Docker correctly even without fully understanding what it was! :)
+Interestingly, I’ve used Docker extensively on my NAS to run programs independently without fully grasping its mechanism.
+Watching the lecture on Docker gave me a sense of pride, realizing I had been using it correctly all along! :)

-## Installation & Setup
+## **Installation & Setup**

-I ran all the steps below on my MacBook, so it may not work 100% for Windows or Linux environment.
+I used my MacBook to install Docker Desktop.
+If you’re on Windows or Linux, the steps might differ slightly.

-First, installed Docker Desktop from [https://www.docker.com/get-started/](https://www.docker.com/get-started/).
+To get started, I downloaded Docker Desktop from [https://www.docker.com/get-started/](https://www.docker.com/get-started/).
 It automatically set up Docker CLI during installation and initial setup.

-To test successful installation, we can run the following command on Terminal.
+To confirm a successful installation, run the following command in the terminal:

 ```bash
 docker run hello-world
 ```

+If everything is set up correctly, you’ll see a message like this:

-If the installation was successful, you will see output like `"Hello from Docker!
-This message shows that your installation appears to be working correctly."
+`"Hello from Docker!
+This message shows that your installation appears to be working correctly."`

 ## Running Containers from command-line

 ### Dissecting `hello-world`

-You may wonder what happens behind the scenes of `hello-world`.
-This is what happens
+What happens when you run the `hello-world `command?

-1. Docker will check if cached `hello-world` image already exists on your machine.
+1. Docker checks if the `hello-world` image is cached locally.
-2. If it doesn't exist on the machine, Docker will download the `hello-world` image from the container registry (in this case, the default Docker Hub)
+2. If it’s not found, Docker downloads the image from the default registry (Docker Hub).
-3. Using the downloaded or local `hello-world` image, Docker creates a new container.
+3. Using the downloaded or cached image, Docker creates a new container.
-4. Docker daemon starts the container and whatever defined in the image is executed.
+4. The Docker daemon starts the container and executes the predefined instructions in the image.
-5. After all the processes are executed, the container exits
+5. After execution, the container exits.

-### Running something (slightly) more advanced
+### Running an Ubuntu container

 Now, we will run Ubuntu container.
-Run the following command
+To start an Ubuntu container:

 ```bash
 docker run -it ubuntu bash
 ```

-the `-it` option allows to start an interactive terminal session inside a running container.
-Here, `ubuntu` is the container image to be downloaded and run. `bash` is the command to be executed inside the container.
-Therefore, this command will you give an interactive shell session within the container.
+Here’s what this does:

+- The `-it` flag launches an interactive terminal session.
+- `ubuntu` specifies the container image to run.
+- `bash` defines the command executed inside the container.

+This command provides a shell session inside the container.

+### Running a Python container

 Next, we will run python container using the following command